 However, despite all of the attention on Salah, it is Firmino who is flying under the radar, and in my opinion, is one of the most underrated players in the Premier League.

 Signed from Hoffenheim for £29m in 2015, he had an instant impact, scoring 10 goals in the Premier League during his first season.
-He added another 11 to his tally last season, in a campaign where Sadio Mane took all the plaudits, and has already bettered that tally this season (12) with 11 matches still to play.
+He added another 11 to his tally last season, in a campaign where Sadio Mane took all the plaudits.
+However, it has been in this current season where he has come into his own, scoring an impressive 27 goals and providing 16 assists.

-He has scored the same amount in the league as £75m Romelu Lukaku.
-He has scored more than the likes of Eden Hazard, Alvaro Morata, Alexandre Lacazette and Kevin De Bruyne.
+He has scored the same amount as £75m man Romelu Lukaku and has scored more than the likes of Eden Hazard, Alvaro Morata, Alexandre Lacazette and Kevin De Bruyne.
 He also has more assists than all of those players aside from the Manchester City star.

 But not only is it his goalscoring and goal creating abilities that make him so vital for Liverpool, it’s his all round game play.